pc2/sus-compiler/README.md

 ![Architecture of the SUS Compiler](philosophy/images/susArchitecture.png)

 ## Features

-### Streams
-Streams are the main abstraction used in this language.
-The main stream type is the 'pipe' stream.
-Data traveling along a 'pipe' stream has an extra bit which denotes if the data is valid.

-### Time slicing

-Streams data going through a pipe expects operations to only be performed on data of the same 'time slice'.
-This is data that has departed at the same time.
-Performing operations on data of different time slices is an error, unless cast explicitly (for things like FIR filters or fixed size convolutions).

-A big benefit of 'time slicing' is greater ability for debugging.
-Instead of staring at wave plots, the whole trajectory of a data packet can be followed throughout the pipeline, making spotting errors far easier.

 ### Easy Pipelining
 Critical for achieving high frequencies.
 Computation is split up over multiple stages split by registers, such that multiple operations can be 'coming down the pipe' at the same time.
 This is one area where the mainstream HDLs like (System)Verilog and VHDL really suffer, as it is a lot of work to define the registers manually.
 Two languages have already made important strides in this regard.
 TL-Verilog and Filament.